 (Photo courtesy of Sam Graham)

-Long Island and Southern Maryland wrap-up their three-game weekend series on Sunday afternoon.
-First pitch is scheduled for 2:05 p.m. at Regency Furniture Stadium.
+The Ducks and Revolution wrap up their four-game series on Thursday evening.
+First pitch is scheduled for 6:30 p.m. at PeoplesBank Park.
 Fans can follow all the action on the Long Island Ducks Broadcast Network.
 Live streaming HD video and audio will be available via BoxCast on LIDucks.com as well as on the Ducks official Facebook page and YouTube channel.
-Right-hander Akeel Morris (4-8, 6.23) gets the nod for the Ducks against Blue Crabs righty Daryl Thompson (10-2, 3.67)
+Right-hander Chris Cepeda (5-1, 3.51) gets the start for the Ducks against Revolution left-hander Josh Norwood (0-0, 12.00).

-Long Island returns home on Friday, August 12, to begin a three-game set against the Charleston Dirty Birds.
+Long Island returns home on Friday, September 9, to start another three-game set with the Staten Island FerryHawks.
 Game time is slated for 6:35 p.m., with the Fairfield Properties Ballpark gates opening at 5:35 (5:20 for full season ticket holders).
-It’s Suffolk County Boy Scouts Night, and the first 1,500 fans in attendance will receive Ducks Baseball Caps, courtesy of Dime Bank.
-It’s also an Angela’s Pizza Friday!
-A player on the Dirty Birds will be designated as the K-Man.
-If he strikes out during the game, all fans can show their game ticket to enjoy a special offer throughout the rest of the weekend at Angela’s Pizzeria of Islip.
+The first 1,500 fans in attendance will receive QuackerJack and Scoop Posters, courtesy of Newsday.
+It’s also an EBBS Craft Beer/Fountain Hard Seltzer Takeover at the ballpark and an Angela’s Pizza Friday.
 Tickets for the game, and all Ducks games, are available by visiting the Fairfield Properties Ballpark box office, calling (631) 940-TIXX or CLICKING HERE.

 The Long Island Ducks are members of the Atlantic League of Professional Baseball, a Professional Partner League of Major League Baseball.
 Over 8 million fans have enjoyed the Ducks brand of affordable, fun entertainment at Fairfield Properties Ballpark since inception in 2000.
 For further information, visit LIDucks.com or call 631-940-DUCK (3825).